 Cain’s first misstep is bringing vegetables to God and calling it an offering.
 Surely he knew that a proper offering had to be a blood sacrifice, which Cain could have supplied (no doubt, he had his own livestock).
 However, he tried to get by with something that was less costly for him.
 This couldn’t have been the first time someone tried to accomplish something important without paying full price, and we are still giving God our leftovers thousands of years later.

 When Cain’s offering is rejected, he becomes angry with his brother, whom he imagines is somehow to blame for his loss of favor with God (though Abel had nothing to do with the rules Cain has managed to land on the wrong side of).
 His anger is probably partly a cover for the hurt and shame he feels, but more importantly, he believes his brother has bested him, as though they were in competition against each other.
-But Cain’s issue is with God, not with human competitors or unfavorable circumstances.
+But Cain’s issue is with God.
 Having been born into sin (unlike his parents), Cain’s preset narcissism feels natural to him.
 He doesn’t understand that his real enemy is his own fallen nature, which God tells him he must overcome (v.
 7).